Wind turbine design: Blade materials

-Metals are undesirable because of their vulnerability to fatigue.
-Ceramics have low fracture toughness, resulting in early blade failure.
-Traditional polymers are not stiff enough to be useful, and wood has problems with repeatability, especially considering the blade length.
-That leaves fiber-reinforced composites, which have high strength and stiffness and low density.
+History

 Wood and canvas sails were used on early windmills due to their low price, availability, and ease of manufacture.
-Smaller blades can be made from light metals such as aluminium.
 These materials, however, require frequent maintenance.
-Wood and canvas construction limits the airfoil shape to a flat plate, which has a relatively high ratio of drag to force captured(low aerodynamic efficiency) compared to solid airfoils.
+Wood and canvas construction limits the airfoil shape to a flat plate, which has a relatively high ratio of drag to force captured (low aerodynamic efficiency) compared to solid airfoils.
 Construction of solid airfoil designs requires inflexible materials such as metals or composites.
-Some blades incorporate lightning conductors.